 Another interesting thing in this book is how many reversals it has in its themes.
 It was fascinating to read about a world where the wizards are outcasts rather than superhuman lords.
 Normally that sort of reversal would seem unrealistic to me, but Drippe understands the power of a culture to impose prejudice even within the hearts of its victims.
 Gelens are so ostracized from such a young age and the scapegoating of them so entrenched in their world, that even if it did occur to them to use their powers for their own gain, they would not be all that successful.
 By reading the fictional world of Gelen, I felt I gained a greater insight into the effects of internalized prejudice and segregation in our own modern history—and all this with mostly blue-eyed characters!

 And yet, even race is given a unique reversal.
 There is one passage of the book where Fr.
 Ruiz talks about how ugly and inbred the Drayak faces look to him.
 Through his point of view the Drayak faces sounded very strange, and alien, but about half way through the description, I realized that the Dryaks bear an uncommon similarity to Northern European faces!
 Suddenly the familiar in my world became strange and alien to me in the world of the book.
-The civilized colonizers of Fen, in contrast, have facial features that are a mix traditionally associated with various brown races
+The “civilized” colonizers of Fen, in contrast, have facial features that are a mix traditionally associated with various brown races.

 This is a great book for Catholics and non-Catholics alike.
 It is also a great tool for starting a conversation with Atheist, Pagan, and Wiccan friends.
 All characters in this book are displayed with respect and empathy, regardless of whether they convert to Christianity or not.
-But lest you think that this means it’s a zeitgeist-ian world think again.
+But lest you think that this means it’s a zeitgeist-ian world- think again.
 At times the literal shadow of the cross appears to save the heroes.
-And yet it is one of those rare gems that perfectly encapsulates multiple worldviews and celebrates the natural human dignity of each character.
+And yet it remains one of those rare gems that perfectly encapsulates multiple worldviews and celebrates the natural human dignity of each character.

 Genre: Science Fiction